 (a) Public participation plan.
 Ecology will develop, or require the development of, a public participation plan in accordance with subsection (9) of this section.

 (b) Notice of negotiations.
-When Ecology decides to proceed with negotiations for a consent decree, Ecology will notify the public in the Contaminated Site Register.
+When ecology decides to proceed with negotiations for a consent decree, ecology will notify the public in the Contaminated Site Register.
 This notice must include the name of the site, a general description of the subject of the decree, and the deadlines for negotiations.

 (c) Public notice of proposed decree.
 Ecology will provide or require public notice of a proposed consent decree in accordance with subsection (2) of this section.
 The public notice may be consolidated with public notice of other documents under this chapter, such as a cleanup action plan, or notice required under other laws.

 (i) Timing.
-The public must be provided with notice and an opportunity to comment on a proposed consent decree before Ecology agrees to a settlement.
+The public must be provided with notice and an opportunity to comment on a proposed consent decree before ecology agrees to a settlement.

 (ii) Content.
 Notice of a proposed consent decree must briefly: